withastro/docs/src/pages/en/guides/markdown-content.md

 ### Draft Pages

-`draft: true` is an optional front matter value that will mark an individual `.md` page or post as "unpublished."
+`draft: true` is an optional frontmatter value that will mark an individual `.md` page or post as "unpublished."
 By default, this page will be excluded from the site build.

-Markdown pages with `draft: false` or without the `draft` property are unaffected and will be built.
+Markdown pages without the `draft` property or those with `draft: false` are unaffected and will be included in the final build.

 ```markdown
 src/pages/post/blog-post.md